Skip to main content

 • graphics

 The graphics of the game have received mixed reviews, with some players appreciating the nostalgic pixel art style and charming aesthetics, while others criticize the low resolution and lack of detail, describing them as bland and uninteresting.
-Many users noted that the visuals evoke a sense of nostalgia reminiscent of classic games, but the overall execution feels unfinished and can detract from the gameplay experience.
-Despite the criticisms, some players found the graphics enjoyable and fitting for the game's atmosphere, suggesting that personal preferences play a significant role in the reception of its visual style.
+Many users noted that the visuals evoke a sense of nostalgia reminiscent of classic games, but the overall execution feels unfinished and detracts from the gameplay experience.
+Despite the polarizing opinions, the graphics are often seen as a secondary aspect to the game's deeper mechanics and enjoyable atmosphere.

 • “Love the art style.”